WHAT IS A CHRISTIAN?

 read the bible

 keep the Ten Commandments

 walk on water (oops, I made that one up!)

 So if the above definition is wrong, why is it wrong and what is a more accurate definition??

 It's not what you do outwardly, or even a basic inward belief in "God", that makes you a Christian.
-Becoming a Christian is all about honestly recognising your urgent need for an active relationship with Jesus Christ and trusting him with your life, both now and beyond the grave.
+Becoming a Christian is all about honestly recognising your urgent need for a changed life, inviting Jesus Christ to take charge and trusting him with your life, both now and beyond the grave.

 RECOGNISES the spiritual truth about who Jesus claims to be

 ACKNOWLEDGES their separation from God, because of their sin, and

 ASKS Jesus for God's forgiveness for all they've done wrong.